waggle-sensor/perf-mon/README.md

 ```

 ### Edge Device Setup
-We flashed the Jetson devices using the SD card method.
+We flashed the Jetson devices using the SD card method (For example, see [here](https://developer.nvidia.com/embedded/jetpack-sdk-441-archive)).
 After this, we ran

 ```